vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 ----
 ### What is an AWS Target Group?

-An AWS Target Group is used with Application Load Balancers and Network Load Balancers to route requests to one or more registered targets, such as EC2 instances, IP addresses, or Lambda functions, based on routing rules.
+An AWS Target Group is used with Application Load Balancers and Network Load Balancers to route requests to one or more registered targets, such as EC2 instances, IP addresses, or Lambda functions,Application Load blancer based on routing rules.

 ### What is a Listener?